aws-samples/cfn101-workshop/content/prerequisites/code-editor/index.md

 ![code-editor-url](/static/prerequisites/code-editor/code-editor-url.png)

-Once you click on the URL, you will be presented with the IDE you will be using for the remaining of the labs.
-The commands can be performed in the terminal section in the bottom part of the window (if the terminal panel is not toggled automatically, click on the second left-most small icon at the top right of your screen):
+Follow the link, you will then be presented with the IDE you will use for the labs.
+The commands can be performed in the terminal section in the bottom part of the window (if the terminal panel is not toggled automatically, choose the second left-most small icon at the top right of your screen):

 ![code-server-welcome](/static/prerequisites/code-editor/code-server-welcome.png)